Pragistyo/iQuit-backend/README.md

 # iQuit-backend
-Helps you quit your addiction.
+Helps you quit your addiction